derek-oshita/tamagotchi/README.md

 - User Stories - Wording should center around how a user interacts with your game, for example:
 The user click starts and the level starts
 When the user hits the f key a fire ball is catuplulated at a target.
 (DONE)
-- Render a game in the browser
+- Render a game in the browser (DONE)
 - Include separate HTML / CSS / JavaScript files (DONE)
 - Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
 - Use JavaScript or jQuery for DOM manipulation
 - Deploy your game online, where the rest of the world can access it (we will show you how)
-- Use semantic markup for HTML and CSS (adhere to best practices)
+- Use semantic markup for HTML and CSS (adhere to best practices) (DONE)
 - Be reasonably complex